Hover-zoom for buyer's agents: a listing-photo inspection checklist

 Baseboards and door frames.
 Warping, separation from the wall, and water lines near the floor all point to moisture problems.

 Outlets and switches.
 Cover plate color and style gives you a rough age of each renovation.
-A bathroom with modern vanity but 1970s almond outlets usually means a cosmetic flip, not a real rewire.
+A bathroom with a modern vanity but 1970s almond outlets usually means a cosmetic flip, not a real rewire.

 Window frames.
 Condensation, fogging between panes, and peeling paint on sills tell you about window age and ventilation.